Professor,Sir John Strang

 JS has worked closely with the charity Action on Addiction, and also with the Pilgrim Trust, and has received grant support from them.
 He has previous close links with various charitable funded providers, including Lifeline (Manchester), Phoenix House, KCA (Kent Council on Addictions), and Clouds (Action on Addiction).
 He is also a Patron of the charity DrugFam.

 JS has previously worked (or works) with various drug policy organisations and advisory bodies including the UK Drug Policy Commission (UKDPC), the Society for the Study of Addiction (SSA), and European Monitoring Centre for Drugs and Drug Addiction (EMCDDA), UNODC (United Nations) and WHO (World Health Organization).
-JS is a Trustee of the Society for the Study of Addiction (SSA).
+JS was a Trustee of the Society for the Study of Addiction (SSA) from 1991 - 2023.